 Sometimes you can see seeds before fertilization of the flower.
 Although these are simply unfertilized ovules you can count on that.

 Also, you cannot check ovules in every flower variety.
 Some species have very tiny ovary structures.
-So it is really difficult to open and see the tiny ovules inside such as small ovaries.
+So it is really difficult to open and see the tiny ovules inside such small ovaries.

 You should look for the female flowers of the Cucurbitaceae or the Cucumber family.
 Also, hibiscus flowers are the best option for this experiment.